Olana State Historic Site: Historiography

 Olana has been the subject of scholarly study by a succession of students and experts on Church's life.
 David C. Huntington's cataloging and analysis in the mid-1960s is acknowledged as the first foundational work.
 Huntington is credited not only with saving the site from public auction but with bringing Church's reputation from obscurity to prominence in relation to the Hudson River School.
 Huntington theorized that the sketches and paintings that Church displayed at Olana, ones he either kept outright or reacquired, were key to understanding the painter's personal values.

 Huntington supposed that the name "Olana" was a corruption of an ancient language—an article to that effect had been published in the 1890s in the Boston Herald and believed for many decades.
 In 1966, Huntington re-established this story, writing that the Arabic word Alana, meaning "our place on high", was possibly transliterated to Latin as "Olana".
 Art historian and Church scholar Gerald L. Carr found no confirmation that the Churches ever considered this meaning; instead, Carr believed the answer to be in a copy of Strabo's Geographica in Olana's library, a multi-volume reference work given by Isabel Church to her husband on Christmas 1879.
 One volume of this classic Greek work describes a fortified treasure-house named Olana, or Olane, situated on a hillside near the Araxes River in Artaxata, a city in modern-day Armenia, close to the eastern border of Turkey and the northwestern arm of Iran.
 Carr assumed that the Churches began calling their residence "Olana" after reading Strabo.
 John Ashbery agreed, writing in 1997 that Strabo's Artaxata "was one of the supposed sites of the Garden of Eden", and that the Churches must have felt kinship with both the idyllic and the protected qualities of ancient Olana.

 Visitation

+Olana receives approximately 200,000 visitors per year as of 2026.
 Olana is in the south part of Greenport, New York, in Columbia County, south of Hudson and east of Catskill.
 By car, the estate can be reached from New York State Route 9G, less than an hour's drive south of Albany.
 The nearest Amtrak train station is in Hudson.
 The grounds are open during the day throughout the year and the original carriage roads are accessible.
 Organized tours of the residence are generally available Tuesday through Sunday, and holiday Mondays, from April to October.
 From November to March, tours are conducted Friday through Sunday.
 Reservations for house tours are recommended.
 Photography is permitted anywhere on the grounds, including the interior of the house.
 The Hudson River Skywalk, a pedestrian walkway across the Rip Van Winkle Bridge opened in 2019, connects the site to the Thomas Cole National Historic Site in Catskill.